Skip to content

 APA Consortium Intern

 Alex Goldmeier is a doctoral student studying Clinical Psychology at William James College, in Newton, MA pursuing his Psy.D.
 He is a master’s level clinician with extensive experience in the field and is currently on Internship at Clark University.
 He grew up in Long Island, NY, and attended The University of Vermont for his undergraduate studies, earning his Bachelor of Science in Psychology.
-As an undergraduate student he was always inquisitive about the human nature, behaviors and thought processes, wanting to understand why people behave or feel the way that they do.
+As an undergraduate student, he was always inquisitive about human nature, behaviors, and thought processes, wanting to understand why people behave or feel the way that they do.
 His clinical interests include understanding the impact of trauma on developing youth and serving diverse populations suffering from severe psychiatric disorders and substance use disorders.
 He feels privileged to be in a profession that allows him to help individuals persevere through their greatest adversities and make meaning of their experiences.

 Persevering through his own life-changing injury, and now living life in a wheelchair, motivated him to give back to the disabled community and serve other disadvantaged populations.
-Alex’s clinical expertise and approaches include alternative based modalities (i.e., mindfulness, mediation, spirituality, and prayer), acceptance and commitment therapy, client-focused orientations, humanistic psychology, and addiction with a variety of techniques (i.e., 12-step recovery, harm-reduction, and abstinence etc.).
+Alex’s clinical expertise and approaches include alternative-based modalities (i.e., mindfulness, mediation, spirituality, and prayer), acceptance and commitment therapy, client-focused orientations, humanistic psychology, and addiction with a variety of techniques (i.e., 12-step recovery, harm-reduction, and abstinence etc.).
 In his spare time, he enjoys playing adaptive sports such as wheelchair tennis & mono-skiing, live music and concerts, and traveling!

-Steph Narahara
+Steph Traver

-Steph Narahara
+Steph Traver

 APA Consortium Intern